 Meanwhile, on the other side of Stanley Park, there have been major changes at city rivals Everton, with a new major shareholder in British-Iranian businessman Farhad Moshiri and a plan in place for a new stadium.
 Venerable Goodison Park, a World Cup 1966 venue that staged memorable games involving Brazil, Hungary and Portugal, will be consigned to history by 2022-23.

 The redevelopment of Anfield began in the summer of 2015, with an expanded main stand unveiled in 2016-17.
-Capacity is now 54,000, with big European nights almost a given.
-Liverpool’s appearance in the Europa League final of 2016 was followed by a run to the final of the Champions League in 2018.
+Capacity is now 54,000, with big European nights even livelier now than they were in the Shankly era.
+Liverpool’s dramatic semi-final win over Messi’s Barcelona in 2019, reversing a 0-3 first-leg defeat, will probably go down as the most memorable since the Reds made their debut in Europe’s premier club tournament back in 1964.

 Like Manchester and Old Trafford, Liverpool attracts thousands of football tourists from around the globe, drawn as much by the legend of Anfield as by the Cavern Club and Penny Lane.